 Franklin Barbecue Pits

 For anyone that hasn’t come across Franklin Barbecue Pits, they are made of 1/4″ and 3/8″ solid American steel and are manufactured in North Carolina and Tulsa, OK.
 They’re beautifully designed with details that set them apart from other offsets.
 As a former manufacturing engineer, it would have been much easier (and cheaper) for the cook chamber door to overlay the cook chamber for instance.
 Add to that the hinges for the door are welded on, so there’s nowhere to hide a door gap difference, and you can tell this is special smoker.
+I did a full interview with Aaron on the development of the cooker itself.

 - Retail price of $5,150